• Home

 Two Rivers Mansion

-Just before we left for the airport we grabbed another cab and enlisted our driver to show us the sights.
-He drove us by Two Rivers Mansion where we got out to take a few photos.
+Just before we left for the airport we grabbed another cab and enlisted our driver to show us a few sights along the way.
+He drove us by Two Rivers Mansion where we got out to take photos.
 It was built in 1859 (before the Civil War) and is a prime example of antebellum architecture.

 Two Rivers Mansion Nashville, Tennessee